-Live export is an unnecessary, exceptionally cruel and dying industry.
-It’s time to end it.
+Live animal export is an unnecessary and exceptionally cruel industry.
+It must end as soon as possible.

 Protecting animals from the terror of live export